KunjCode/CyberCreatures/README.md

 # Social Media Performance Analysis

-A basic analytics module leveraging LangFlow and DataStax to analyze engagement data from mock social media accounts, integrated with a Streamlit-based web application.
-The application allows users to interact with a LangFlow-generated workflow for analyzing social media performance.
+Develop a basic analytics module utilizing Langflow and DataStax to analyze engagement data from mock social media accounts.

 ## Used Tools:
 ● DataStax Astra DB for database operations.